 Last, but certainly not least, to our Creator, our Heavenly Father, who continues to guide us, encouraging each of us in our heart and soul, to live an authentic life.
 The life I have chosen is that of healer.
 But we are all Master Healers; many have simply forgotten this truth.
 As we give to others, so shall it be returned.

-Best stress psychologist Rockland county, Westchester, Bergen, Passaic, Orange county, northern New Jersey: no other psychologist in the area brings the experience and insight I've methodically garnered over many years.
+Best child and teen psychologist Rockland county, Westchester, Bergen, Passaic, Orange county, northern New Jersey: no other psychologist in the area brings the experience and insight I've methodically garnered over many years.

 "This information is intended for educational purposes only and is not intended to replace medical advice in any way, shape or form.
 It is recommended that before taking any steps or actions that you consult with a licensed healthcare professional such as a medical doctor."